 |Fireclay||$400 - $500|

+You will spend $15 to $60 per gallon on paint based on its type.
 Oil-based or water-based paints are both viable options for use in your kitchen.
 Keep in mind that a water-based paint is also known as latex paint.
+There are plenty of color and finish options for latex or water-based paint.
 Since kitchens are usually humid due to cooking, a moisture-resistant paint is ideal for the walls.
 Water-based paints are low-odor and considered more environmentally friendly than oil types.
 However, oil-based paints are durable and usually more resistant to moisture damage.
 Ask your contractor about color options available in water-based and oil-based paints to help finalize your decision.
 The following are the average cost per gallon for each type.

 |Type of Paint||Cost per Gallon (Materials Only)|